Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.

+**16 JULY**
+Had writting workshop with Agnese in the morning.
+Built the laptop version of donation-guidance.
+Began to build the donation form.
+Settled the content within lucky dip page.

+**15 JULY**
+Feedback seesion with Andrew in the morning.
+Tried parallax effect in donation-guidance page.
+Hade some issue with embedded pictures.

 **14 JULY**
 Fill in more content to dissertation written work.
 Tried to build the illustration for the after donation process.